-- -Present the card and use the card identification number when borrowing materials from the library - -Report any changes in name or address - -Report the loss of the card as soon as possible - -Return the card to the library when the holder is no longer planning to use the card - -Agree not to loan the card to anyone

-Obtaining a Juvenile Card: A juvenile under the age of 18 and able to sign/print his or her name, may obtain a card by providing information in person to complete a registration form which is then signed by his or her parent or legal guardian.
+- -Present the card and use the card identification number when borrowing materials from the library - -Report any changes in name or address - -Report the loss of the card as soon as possible - -Return the card to the library when the holder is no longer planning to use the card - -Agree not to loan the card to anyone registration form which is then signed by his or her parent or legal guardian.
 The parent or legal guardian, if a borrower, must be in good standing without fines or fees and must provide valid identification.
 The parent or legal guardian must abide by the policies, procedures and restrictions imposed including being responsible for the return of materials borrowed and the payment of any outstanding fines and/or fees.
 The parent or legal guardian must sign the completed form in person.